wp-plugins/my-calendar/readme.txt

 * Handle stylesheet editing as additive (child styles), rather than editing the original stylesheet.
 * Update pickadate to version 3.6, when it's out.
 3.5.6 has a regression that makes it useless for me.

+= 2.4.4 =

+* Bug fix: Stray character return in Print view
+* Bug fix: Print view did not respect date changes
+* Bug fix: Logic error in sort direction switching in admin when setting not configured
+* Change: Print view no longer driven by feed API.
+* Change: Added option to disable "More" link from settings

 = 2.4.3 =

 * Bug fix: reversed filter name/value pairing in SQL query.